 - If you are currently working as an advanced practice provider: you must include one letter from your supervisor and one letter from a peer

-- Official copy of your board certification sent directly from the certifying body
+- An official copy of your board certification sent directly from the certifying body

 - Current Curriculum Vitae

-- A personal statement explaining why you are choosing to apply to this program, including strengths you possess and knowledge you are looking to gain along with your professional goals.
-Please limit responses to one page.
+- A "video" personal statement explaining why you are choosing to apply to this program, including strengths you possess and knowledge you are looking to gain along with your professional goals.

 Once applications have been received, they will be reviewed and interviews will be offered to those selected.